XavierCHEN34/LivePhoto/readme.md

 - Certain image types are likely to generate low quality videos, e.g. cartoon and animated contents, possibly due to dataset biases.

 ### Acknowledgement
-This version is developped upon the codebase of [Pusa-VidGen](https://github.com/Yaofang-Liu/Pusa-VidGen).
+This version is developed upon the codebase of [Pusa-VidGen](https://github.com/Yaofang-Liu/Pusa-VidGen).
 Much appreciation for the insightful project.

 ## Citation
 If you find this codebase useful for your research, please use the following entry.